Skip to content

 Only Checking Revenue

-Revenue is a lagging indicator.
-By the time revenue drops, the underlying problems (churn, low engagement, poor conversion) have been building for weeks.
-Track leading indicators to catch problems early.
+Most creators never discover this until it’s too late: revenue is a lagging indicator.
+By the time revenue drops, the underlying problems — rising churn, declining engagement, weakening conversion — have been building for weeks.
+Track leading indicators to catch problems before they become revenue problems.

 Comparing to Other Creators

-Your metrics should be compared to your own past performance, not to other creators.
-Different niches, audience sizes, and content types produce different benchmarks.
-Focus on your own trajectory.
+The truth is, your benchmarks should be your own past performance, not another creator’s numbers.
+Different niches, audience sizes, and content styles produce entirely different metric norms.
+Focus on your own trajectory — are you improving month over month?

 Over-Analyzing Short-Term Fluctuations